Don't get stuck with a difficult-to-sell condo

 However, elevators can mean higher condo association fees, since they cost more to maintain and repair than staircases.

-Also be careful about buying in areas that are dense with condo developments, Leboffe says.
-Ideally, you want to be located closer to single-family residences or at least more upscale condos.
+Avoid fringe areas and neighborhoods that are dense with condo developments.
+Ideally, you want to be located near single-family residences.

 Smart move 7.
 Make sure the unit has guaranteed parking.

-Garages with cameras are especially appealing as they provide extra security.
+Covered and gated parking is a highly coveted feature.
+Garages with cameras are especially appealing, as they provide extra security.

 A unit without guaranteed parking may cost less up front, but it won't seem like such a great deal if you can't sell quickly and for top dollar when you're ready to move.

 Smart move 8.
-Know which in-unit amenities matter most.
+Know the in-unit amenities that matter most.

 Units that let in lots of natural light are more attractive, as are those with outdoor space, such as a patio or a balcony large enough for grilling and entertaining.